 Construction on the earliest pieces of the wall began in the 7th century BC and additional pieces were constructed and connected in later centuries.
 During the first dynasty in the third century BC, Emperor Qin unified China and ordered the destruction of parts of the wall that divided the various groups.
 To keep out northern enemies, he ordered construction of a new section of the wall to connect the wall’s remaining fortification.
 For more see "Great Wall of China History".

 The primary function of the wall was for protection from invasion by Mongolian and Manchu armies from the North.
 Watchmen were stationed on the wall to keep lookout for approaching enemies.
 Also important was the Wall’s role in containing the developing empire to only those within its boundaries.
+And in Han Dynasty, 2.
+The Great Wall was extended west to Yumenguan to protect Silk Road trade.

 The Great Wall is the world’s longest fortification, spanning over 5,000 km, as well as one of the oldest remaining man-made structures.
 You may be interested in more of China's Ancient Wonders.